markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/implement-check-logic.md

 - `url` - the URL of the page being checked
 - `search_string` - the string being searched for on the page

+The parameters are accessed by calling `instance.get('parameter_name_here')`.
 You will be specifying these parameters as part of the default configuration in a later step.

 A `ConfigurationError` is raised if one of these required parameters is missing.